ruFFaa/AgentVault/docs/developer_guide/library.md

     # km_file_env = KeyManager(key_file_path=key_file, use_env_vars=True)
     ```
 *   **Priority Order:** File (`key_file_path`) > Environment Variables (`use_env_vars=True`) > OS Keyring (`use_keyring=True`, only checked on demand via `get_` methods if not found in file/env cache).
 *   **Service Identifier (`service_id`):** This is the key used to look up credentials.
-It's a *local* name you choose (e.g., "openai", "my-agent-key", "google-oauth") that maps to the credentials needed for a specific agent or service.
+It's a *local* name you choose (e.g., "openai", "my-agent-key", "google-oauth-agent") that maps to the credentials needed for a specific agent or service.
 It often corresponds to the `service_identifier` field in an Agent Card's `authSchemes`.
 *   **Retrieving Credentials:**
     ```python
     # Get API Key (returns None if not found)